Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

         RETURN { vertices: p.vertices[*]._key, edges: p.edges[*].label }
 ```

-Both examples above are recognized by the optimizer and can potentially use other indexes than the edge index.
+Both examples above are recognized by the optimizer and can potentially use indexes other than the edge index.

-It is also possible to define that at least one edge on the path has to fulfill the condition:
+You can also define a condition that at least one edge on the path must fulfill:

 ```sql
     FOR v, e, p IN 1..5 OUTBOUND 'circles/A' GRAPH 'traversalGraph'